Best Ford 6.7L PowerStroke Engine Performance Mods

 We’ll do an in-depth post on turbo upgrades in the near future.
 For 2015+ 6.7L models, turbo upgrades can start to get pretty expensive.
 That’s because the stock fueling is just about capped with the stock turbo and the previous 3 bolt-on performance mods.
 At that point, you’re adding quite a bit of money in supporting mods.
 Again, we’ll touch on these aspects in another holistic post.

 For this article we’re really focused on turbo upgrades for the 2011 to 2014 6.7L PowerStroke.
 The turbo on these early engines is a real bottleneck to performance.
-Stock turbos are also known to give out on modded Power Stroke’s since they’re too small and are being run outside the efficiency range.
+Stock turbos are also known to give out on modded Powerstroke’s since they’re too small and are being run outside the efficiency range.

-2011-2014 Power Stroke Upgrade to 2015+ Turbo
+2011-2014 Powerstroke Upgrade to 2015+ Turbo

-One popular mod is converting to the same turbo found on the 2015+ 6.7L turbodiesel engines.
+One popular mod is converting to the same turbo found on the 2015+ 6.7 engines.
 This upgrade can run up to about $2,500-3,000 for the turbo kit so it’s not cheap.
 However, it’s really the only way to get above the 500whp mark on the earlier 6.7 PowerStroke’s.
 If it’s in the budget this is definitely a great mod to have.

-Alternatively, you can opt for an even larger, more capable Power Stroke 6.7L turbo.
+Alternatively, you can opt for an even larger, more capable turbo.
 In order to reach its potential you’ll need some fueling upgrades like the CP4.2 pump.
 You can, of course, simply run a larger turbo with a conservative tune.
 If you’re spending the money anyways we think this is a good route to go.
 It can’t hurt to build in some headroom to push things further in the future.

-5) Ford 6.7L Turbodiesel Intercooler Pipe Upgrade Kit
+5) Intercooler Pipe Upgrade Kit

 To finish up our list we have a less exciting engine bolt-on mod.
 The cold side intercooler pipe upgrade isn’t really for power or performance directly.
-Rather, the stock cold side piping is known to fail once you begin modding the 6.7L Power Stroke.
+Rather, the stock cold side piping is known to fail once you begin modding the 6.7 Powerstroke.
 It’s a plastic pipe prone to cracking (or exploding) under higher than stock boost.

+Look for a strong, metal intercooler pipe kit.
+They’re not too pricey and it’s a good mod to have to ensure you aren’t left stranded.
 We still believe it’s an excellent mod to have; especially if you’re shooting for 500+ horsepower on the 6.7L engine.
-For more on 6.7L diesel intercooler mods check out our 6.7 PowerStroke intercooler & piping upgrades guide.
+For more intercooler mods check out our 6.7 PowerStroke intercooler & piping upgrades guide.

-The 6.7 Power Stroke is an awesome engine from the factory.
+The 6.7 Powerstroke is an awesome engine from the factory.
 Performance figures are already pretty impressive, but it’s just not enough for some.
-Fortunately, the Ford 6.7L turbodiesel responds well to performance engine mods.
+Fortunately, the engine responds well to performance upgrades.
 A tune, intake, and exhaust alone can push the early 2011-2014 PowerStroke’s to nearly 500whp.
 2015+ models with the larger turbo can reach up to about 600whp.

 The best part is – there aren’t any expensive mods to reach those power goals.
 No need to spend thousands on turbos, fueling, etc. However, a cold side intercooler piping kit is a great preventative mod to have.
 That’s one of the few components prone to failure at higher than stock boost.
-Finally, early 6.7L Power Stroke engines may need to look to turbo upgrades to achieve the same performance as 2015+ models.
+Finally, early 6.7L Powerstroke engines may need to look to turbo upgrades to achieve the same performance as 2015+ models.

 Hey man, I’m new to the 6.7 world with my 2011 KR.
 My purpose for the truck is to pull our travel trailer cross country and I especially want the power to easily handle the mountains.
 I have three goals for my mods: